10cl/chatdev/README.md

 ## 📢 TLDR
 * GameMode: in the AI Town Social Simulation, you can customize these NPCs & location mark.
-* GPTs Support: import from GPTs Community or defined yours.
+* Agent Support: import from Agent Community or defined yours.
 * PromptIDE: Automatic completion, Dual screen display, Visualize PromptFlow, JavaScript Support
 * Not just ChatGpt, but the new Bing Chat, Google Bard, Claude, QianWen, iFlytek Spark, and more than 10 open source models.